Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Related work and software

 \subsection{Overview and Discussion}

-Over the past few years, several approaches have been proposed to address platform-dependent compilation tasks for the NAQC platform, each focused on specific challenges.
-A summarized overview of these compilers and their respective functionalities are provided in \Cref{tab:compiler_overview}, categorized based on the supported computational capabilities of \Cref{sec:comp-capabilities}.
+A summarized overview of all compilers and their respective functionalities are provided in \Cref{tab:compiler_overview}, categorized based on the supported computational capabilities of \Cref{sec:comp-capabilities}.
 These correspond directly to the paths in the second layer of \Cref{fig:overview-compilation} and the entailed figures of merit.
+Note that this should be considered as an abstract overview at the current point in time.
+The assignment to the different compiler functionality may vary depending on the exact definitions of the compilation steps and can also change in the future with the ongoing development of the tools.

 However, this overview also reveals that numerous open problems still need to be addressed.
 Notably, one significant challenge is the synthesis step, which involves decomposing general quantum algorithms into one- and two-qubit gates and the full set of supported multi-qubit gates.
-Additionally, there is a need to explore the combination of multiple capabilities, specifically, how to effectively use the unique shuttling ability in conjunction with virtual swapping and how to determine the optimal technique for a required SWAP or MOVE operation.
-A possible idea would be a hybrid compilation pass, capable of deciding between long-range SWAP gates and corresponding shuttling operations.
-The correct choice depends on multiple parameters, particularly the given hardware properties.
-In \Cref{sec:shuttling-numerics}, we perform case studies and error analysis to illustrate possible metrics to decide between multiple capabilities to perform the same operation.
+Additionally, there is a need to explore the combination of multiple capabilities as done by for example by \mbox{FPQA-C}~\cite{wangFPQACCompilationFramework2023} and \citet{schmidHybridCircuitMapping2023}.
+In this regard, in \Cref{sec:shuttling-numerics}, we perform case studies and error analysis to illustrate possible metrics to decide between multiple capabilities to perform the same operation.

 In summary, while progress has been made in addressing NA-specific compilation challenges, further advancements are needed to fully exploit the platform's capabilities and simplify its utilization for both hardware experts and computer scientists.
+The aim of the ``big picture'' view proposed and discussed in this section is to consider the full range of hardware capabilities instead of studying them independently of each other.
+This results in compilers that take full advantage of the NAQC platform, necessary to compete with other hardware platforms.
 For this aim, it is essential to evaluate promising capabilities for their usefulness and study hardware-dependent error sources to find valuable figures of merit that can be employed as cost functions during optimization.
-This is done and discussed in the following \Cref{sec:numer-eval}.
+This is done and discussed in the following \Cref{sec:numer-eval}, with complementary evaluations of the NA capabilities discussed in other recent work~\cite{wagnerBenchmarkingNeutralAtomQuantum2024,mcinroyBenchmarkingAlgorithmicPerformance2024}.